 ABOUT YOUNG CRITICS

-For Young Critics 2022, we are taking all we’ve learned, to offer a Young Critics programme that blends the best of the online working, in-person workshops, and the magic of seeing live theatre in a packed auditorium once again.
+Celebrating its twentieth year in 2023, we're offering a Young Critics programme that blends the best of online working, in-person workshops, and the magic of seeing live theatre in a packed auditorium once again.

 It is open to youth theatre members who are interested in watching theatre, discovering how and why theatre is made, and learning how to critically discuss, analyse, and review this work.

-During the programme, young people will see quality productions while developing their critical skills under the mentorship of international theatre critic and academic, Dr. Karen Fricker, and Youth Theatre Ireland’s expert facilitators.
-The programme will culminate with The Young Critics Panel in October.
+During the programme, young people will see quality productions while developing their critical skills under the mentorship of international theatre critic and academic, Dr. Karen Fricker, and Youth Theatre Ireland’s National Programme Co-Ordinator Rebecca Feely.

-Along the way, you will connect with other young people from across Ireland, make new friends, have fun and have some life changing experiences.
+Along the way, participants connect with other young people from across Ireland, make new friends, have fun and have some life changing experiences.

 WHAT HAPPENS DURING THE YOUNG CRITICS?

-The Young Critics will meet over a series of online workshops and for two action-packed meet ups in Cork and Dublin.
+The Young Critics will meet over a series of online workshops and for three action-packed meet ups in Cork and Dublin.

 Don’t take our word for it.
 See what 2019 Young Critic Jessie has to say about the programme here.